ShippingEasy/bizness/README.md

 end
 ```

-### The Operation class
+### The Operation module

-Though you don't need to use the `Bizness::Operation` class to define an operation, one is provided as a convenience.
-This class has several methods that make calling operations and running them through the pipeline more intuitive.
+Though you don't need to use the `Bizness::Operation` module to define an operation, one is provided as a convenience.
+This module has several methods that make calling operations and running them through the pipeline more intuitive.

 For example: